-Hot on the heels of our successful ethical clothing collections from India, we're creating our first fully traceable African clothing production capability and these fabulous tunics will be our first offerings.
+Hot on the heels of our successful ethical clothing collections from India, we're creating our first fully traceable African clothing production capability and these fabulous tunics and accessories will be our first offerings.
 Eco-friendly and fairtrade, created using organic, rainfed cotton from Uganda and tailored by a social enterprise in Malawi, they’ll make you look good on the outside and feel great on the inside.
 Our tunics, like all our clothing, are good for the planet and good for the communities who create them.
 You'll be able to trace your tunic’s life story, from the farm to the hanger, exploring the sustainable farming, the traditional tailoring and getting to know the people who made your tunic for you.

 We have received many testimonials and positive reviews, including one from Joanna Lumley, who wore one of our scarves on her ‘Joanna Lumley’s India’ programme.